What gear do you need for rappelling?

 I’ve already put together a decent guide that tells you everything you need to know about rap rings.
 You’ll also find some good suggestions on what kind of rappel ring you should buy and how long to use it before you should consider replacing it.

-A standard rappelling gear set includes six items, but you can easily go up to eight if you include a knife and a set of knee pads or elbow pads.
+A standard rappelling equipment set includes eight items, but you can easily go up to ten if you include a knife and a set of knee pads or elbow pads.
 Because I don’t think they are absolutely essential, I didn’t include these last ones on the list, but that doesn’t mean that you shouldn’t wear them if you feel that you need some extra protection.

 Picking the right set of gear can go a long way towards ensuring the success of your rappelling endeavor.
 If you have any further questions or you would like to share your own thoughts about this subject, feel free to get in touch!